frankiej60/Employee-layoffs-/README.md

 ### Data cleaning
 The following task were carried out in the data preparation phase:
-- Creating schema and loading csv file
+- Created schema and loading csv file
-- Removing duplicates
+- Removed duplicates
-- Standardizing the data,
+- Standardized the data
-- Reviewing nulls and blanks
+- Reviewied nulls and blanks
-- Removing columns from the duplicate dataset
+- Removed columns from the duplicate dataset

   ### Codes worked with
   ---